 The result mentioned above actually follows from the approximation theorem which is the central technical result of this paper.
 It may be stated as follows: if $t \infred t_n \in \valuation{\nu}{}{n}$ for each $n \in \Nbb$ then there is~$t'$ with $t \infred t' \in \valuation{\nu}{}{}$, where~$\nu$ is a coinductive type and~$\valuation{\nu}{}{n}$ is the set of approximations of size~$n$ of the (typically infinite) objects of type~$\nu$ (i.e.~of the terms in~$\valuation{\nu}{}{}$).

-In the second part of the paper we consider finite terms decorated with type annotations.
-We present a type system which gives a sufficient but incomplete syntactic correctness criterion for such terms.
+In the second part of the paper we consider \emph{finite} terms decorated with type annotations.
+We present a type system which gives a sufficient syntactic correctness criterion for such terms.
 The system enables reasoning about sizes of (co)inductive types, similarly as in systems with sized types.
 Using the approximation theorem we show soundness: if a finite decorated term~$t$ may be assigned type~$\tau$ in our type system, then there is~$t' \in \valuation{\tau}{}{}$ such that $\erase{t} \infred t'$, where~$\erase{t}$ denotes the term~$t$ with type decorations erased.
 This means that every typable term~$t$ has a well-defined interpretation in the corresponding type, which may be obtained as a limit of a reduction sequence starting from~$\erase{t}$.